thoughtbot/apprenticeship/onboarding-packet.md

 * Suggest a social event for your project team.

+### Friday Lunches

+We order lunch for the whole office each Friday!
+When you arrive, please let our office manager Seana (seana@thoughtbot.com) know if you have any allergies or dietary restrictions we should be aware of.

 ## Who?
 If you're having trouble matching names to faces, check out http://thoughtbot.com/about, which has pictures and names of everyone at the company (except apprentices).

 ## Development Discussions